 We desire our people to have a deeper knowledge of God, to be sure of their identity in Him, and to live righteously before Him.
 But if that is our desire, these ought to be our prayers.

 We must be careful not to put the cart before the horse.
-Rather than praying only for the visible results, we also ought to ask the Lord to give our people the love and spiritual wisdom that produces the desired outcome.
-When we do, we can rest confidently in the Spirit's sanctifying power, as He continues to conform them (and us) into the image of our Savior.
+Rather than praying only for the visible results, we also ought to ask the Lord to give our people the love and spiritual wisdom that produce the desired outcome.
+When we do, we can rest confidently in the Spirit's sanctifying power as He continues to conform them (and us) to the image of our Savior.